shizheng-rlfresh/starter-hugo-academic-v2/content/authors/admin/_index.md

 ---
 # Display name
-title: Zheng Shi 史峥
+title:

 # Full name (for SEO)
-first_name:
+first_name: Zheng
-last_name:
+last_name: Shi

 # Status emoji
 status:
-  icon: ️
+  icon: ☕️

 # Is this the primary user of the site?
 superuser: true